codex-team/editor.js/docs/tools.md

 ## Paste handling

-CodeX Editor handles paste on Blocks and provides API for Tools to process the pasted data.
+Editor.js handles paste on Blocks and provides API for Tools to process the pasted data.

 When user pastes content into Editor, pasted content will be splitted into blocks.